brettz9/intl-dom/README.md

-In the `head` is a property `locals` for storing localized strings (including potentially hierarchically-nested ones) which are intended to be defined privately by the locale, rather than being set (or queries) at runtime by the calling script.
+In the `head` is a property `locals` for storing localized strings (including potentially hierarchically-nested ones) which are intended to be defined privately by the locale, rather than being set (or queried) at runtime by the calling script.

-These can allow for reuse of frequent strings as well as allow for avoiding hard-coding names which could change over time.
+These can allow for reuse of frequent strings as well as allow for avoiding hard-coding translated terms which could change over time.

 The format follows the same key-value or key-object-with-message-and-values structure as the formats described under "Message styles".